Confined run and tumble particles with non-Markovian tumbling statistics: Model definition and theoretical framework

 \section{Model definition and theoretical framework}

 We consider an overdamped particle moving in a one-dimensional (1D) potential field $U(x)$.
 For simplicity we assume that $U(x)$ is mirror symmetric $U(x) = U(-x)$, and has a unique minimum at $x=0$.
 The particle is subject to an active telegraphic (dichotomous) noise that switches between two values $\sigma(t)=\pm \sigma_0$.
 This is known as the 1D run-and-tumble particle (RTP) model.
 We further assume that the running times [i.e., the times between consecutive switching events of the sign of $\sigma(t)$] are drawn from a general distribution $g(t)$ [$\int_0^{\infty} g(t)dt=1$].
 We denote the mean running time by $\tau = \int_0^\infty t g(t) dt$.
-The most thoroughly studied case is when $g(t)=\exp(-t/\tau)/\tau$, for which $\sigma(t)$ is (time-independent) tumbling (switching) rate $\gamma=1/\tau$.
+The most thoroughly studied case is when $g(t)=\exp(-t/\tau)/\tau$, for which $\sigma(t)$ describes tumbling (switching) at a constant (time-independent) rate $\gamma=1/\tau$.
 For any other distribution function, $g(t)$, the process is non-Markovian.

 The Langevin equation describing the dynamics of the particle is

 where $\mu$ is the friction coefficient, and $F(x)=-U^{\prime}(x)$.
 Since the particle has no inertia, it is confined to the interval $-X_0<x<X_0$, where $|F(X_0)|=\sigma_0$ [assuming that such $X_0$ exists, and that $-X_0<x(t=0)<X_0$].
 Its instantaneous direction of motion is that of $\sigma(t)$, and for a given orientation, the speed is an injective function of $x$ given by